phanerka/link-stash/Lediting/2. Region Making/Mod support/Setting up dependencies.md

 - check in `modinfo.json` of said mod in its [[Other mods|folder]]

-### Mod existence based condition
+### Setting up as soft dependency
 #crs required
+Mod / region existence based condition.
 Can be applied to:
 - creature spawns
 - room connections